 It’s important to educate your employees on disabilities and how they impact people’s professional lives.
 Your team needs an inclusive attitude to coincide with your new accessibility solutions.
 Show your team how they can assist those with disabilities and use alternative communication methods if needed.

-Businesses should have at least one disabled priority spot that is clearly labelled.
+Businesses should have at least one disabled priority spot that is clearly labeled.
 Ideally, this spot should be near the access point as well.
-If you have the space, make this parking space a little wider to cater for those with wheelchairs or ramps in their vehicles.
+If you have the space, make this parking space a little wider to cater to those with wheelchairs or ramps in their vehicles.

 The entrance to your office should be accessible and clearly signposted.
 You need a lightning connector and push button to open the door for wheelchair users.

-There should be a disabled toilet available with handrails, low sinks and enough space to manoeuvre a wheelchair.
+There should be a disabled toilet available with handrails, low sinks, and enough space to maneuver a wheelchair.

 Signage is essential.
-Your signs should label hazards, disabled toilets, access points and any assistance you can provide.
-Use a 72-point sans serif font in black with a contrasting colour for the background.
+Your signs should label hazards, disabled toilets, access points, and any assistance you can provide.
+Use a 72-point sans serif font in black with a contrasting color for the background.
 The sign should be easy to spot and ready for those with poorer eyesight.
 You should also include braille signage for those who are completely blind.